collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Tips for getting started:

 * “Help Wanted” tags, topics/First-timers initiatives
-* Look for community-oriented projects
+* Look for community-oriented projects that have a good reputation
 * Cherry pick problems or issues that fit your skill level (look for triaging)
-* Practice your workflow (don't be afraid to delete/start over)
+* Practice your skills and workflow (don't be afraid to delete/start over)
 * You can create your own sandbox by making pull requests on your own account or setting up an organization to learn more about options for maintainers

 </td></tr>